ncatlab/nlab-content/pages/1/9/4/5/5491/content.md

 ### $\infty$-Representations  {#IdeaInfRepresentations}

-We have found above the the term "representation" it to a large extent congruent with the term "morphism in a (2,1)-topos with codomain a stack of modules".
+We have found above the term "representation" is, to a large extent, congruent with the term "morphism in a (2,1)-topos with codomain a stack of modules".

 This way of thinking of representations has an immediate generalization to [[higher category theory]] and in particular to [[(∞,1)-category theory]]/[[homotopy theory]].